iLert/js-script-playground/resource-to-csv/README.md

-# ilert user role changed script
+# ilert api resource to csv script

 This script helps you to grab a list of specific resources and store them into a CSV file.